wangnamu/AICamera_new/README.md

 # AICamera_new
-Recompile the library with caffe2 in pytorch1.0 and re-implement the AICamera example provided by caffe2 officially.
+Recompile the library with caffe2 in pytorch stable(1.0) and re-implement the AICamera example provided by caffe2 officially.

-## caffe2 in pytorch1.0 compile and run on android
+## caffe2 in pytorch stable(1.0) compile and run on android

 ### Compile the android static library inside caffe2